-Panama profile - Media
+Panama media guide

 Most media outlets are privately-owned.
 Corporacion Medcom operates the leading TV stations.
 There are around 100 radio stations and several TV networks.

-Around 2.8 million Panamanians, or 69% of the population, were online by 2017 (Internetworldstats).
-There are 1.7 million Facebook users.
+There were 3.4 million internet users by July 2022, comprising 77% of the population (Internetworldstats.com).
+There are 3.4 million Facebook users.
 Internet access is unrestricted, says Freedom House.

 - La Prensa - daily broadsheet